Updated on: December 13, 2016

 b.
 Purchasing, serving, or furnishing alcohol for/to a minor.

 c.
 Selling, manufacturing, or distributing alcohol illegally.

 e.
 Operating a motor vehicle while under the influence of alcohol or other drugs.
-Driving on or off campus under the influence of drugs or alcohol is prohibited: fines are assessed, and driving privileges on campus will be suspended.
+Driving on or off campus under the influence of drugs or alcohol is prohibited.
+Fines are assessed, and driving privileges on campus will be suspended.
 Students who are charged by law enforcement officers with Driving Under the Influence (DUI) and are awaiting the court outcome shall have their campus driving privileges suspended pending the court disposition.
-In those incidents where the DUI involves an accident with injuries to others, or other exceptional factors, immediate College disciplinary action may take place.
+In those incidents where the DUI involves an accident with injuries to others, or other exceptional factors, immediate disciplinary action may take place.

 h.
 Possessing alcoholic beverages in unauthorized spaces.
 Open containers of alcohol are prohibited in public spaces, or outside on the campus grounds, unless the area has been designated for a registered or catered event.
 For purposes of this policy, residential hallways are normally considered private spaces.
 Students of legal age may transport open alcohol containers for personal use within residence halls, but the use of hallways for parties is prohibited.
 Individual Commons may designate certain spaces in residence halls as senior commons rooms; these spaces will be considered private.

 i.
 Possession of alcohol in first-year residence halls.

 j.
 Possession of kegs or common containers.
 Possession by students of kegs or common containers (e.g., punch bowls) without advance party registration with the appropriate office (see go/party) is prohibited.
 Unauthorized kegs or common containers will be confiscated along with taps, and the Department of Public Safety will return confiscated kegs and taps to the vendor.